Haxxnet/Compose-Examples/README.md

 - [Openspeedtest](examples/openspeedtest) - A free and open-source HTML5 network performance estimation tool written in vanilla JavaScript and only uses built-in web APIs like XHR, HTML, CSS, JS and SVG.
 - [Goaccess](examples/nginx-proxy-manager-goaccess) - Real-time web log analyzer and interactive viewer that visualizes various logs of popular reverse proxies such as Nginx, Nginx Proxy Manager and Traefik.
 - [WatchYourLAN](examples/watchyourlan) - Lightweight network IP scanner with web GUI.
-- [Network-Multitool](examples/network-multitool) - Multi-arch multitool for container network troubleshooting.
 - [Home Assistant](examples/homeassistant) - Open source home automation that puts local control and privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.
 Perfect to run on a Raspberry Pi or a local server.
 - [dockcheck-web](examples/dockcheck-web) - A webpage showing available image updates for your running containers.

+### Tools & Helpers
+- [Network-Multitool](examples/network-multitool) - Multi-arch multitool for container network troubleshooting.
+- [IT-Tools](examples/it-tools) - Collection of handy online tools for developers, with great UX.
+- ~~[GCHQ CyberChef](https://gchq.github.io/CyberChef/)~~ - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis.

 ### Recipe Managers
 - [Tandoor](examples/tandoor) - Django application to manage, tag and search recipes using either built-in models or external storage providers hosting PDFs, Images or other files.